bhadrik/BinarySort/README.md

-# BineraySort
+# BinarySort
-Bineray sort is a program that sort the given numbers using algorithem which is created by my self.
+Binary sort is a program that sort the given array of numbers using algorithem which is created by my self.

 # Working of algorithem
 This algorithem is work on binery value of the numbers.